Manfred Goldberg

-Manfred Goldberg (21 April 1930 – 6 November 2025) was a German born British Holocaust survivor and an educator for Holocaust awareness.
+Manfred Goldberg (21 April 1930 – 6 November 2025) was a German-born British electronics engineer who survived the Holocaust.
+He went on to become an educator and public speaker, working with the Holocaust Educational Trust to raise awareness of the Holocaust.

 Biography

 Manfred Goldberg was born in Kassel on 21 April 1930, the elder son of Galician born textile merchant Baruch "Benno" Goldberg (died 1986) and Rosa Seeman (died 1961), both Polish Orthodox Jews.
 He attended a Jewish primary school.
 Just before the outbreak of World War II, his father escaped to the United Kingdom in August 1939.
 In December 1941, Goldberg, alongside his mother and little brother, was detained and deported to the Riga Ghetto.
 His little brother was later killed by the Nazis.
 In March 1943, while at the ghetto, he celebrated his Bar mitzvah.
 In August 1943, he was sent to a labour camp near the Riga Ghetto where he was forced to work laying railway tracks.
 During the Riga offensive in 1944, he was moved to the Stutthof concentration camp.
-Goldberg spent 8 months doing forced labour at Stutthof and its subcamps Stolp and Burggraben.
+Goldberg spent eight months doing forced labour at Stutthof and its subcamps Stolp and Burggraben.
 Only a few days before the end of the war, Goldberg, together with his mother, was sent on a death march on a barge for six days.
 On 3 May 1945, he was liberated by British troops in Neustadt in Holstein.